 - Lecturer of Italian language and culture at Hanguk University of Foreign Studies, (Seoul, South Korea).

-- Teaching Egyptian style belly dance classes in Cardiff, UK, for many years.
-I have taught groups of up to 30 people, one to one classes, workshops and hen parties groups.
+- Teaching Egyptian-style belly dance classes in Cardiff, UK, for many years.
+I have taught groups of up to 30 people, one-to-one classes, workshops, and hen party groups.

-- PhD candidate in Dance and Cultural Heritage at Cardiff Metropolitan University, Cardiff, Wales, UK.
+- Ph.D. in Dance and Cultural Heritage at Cardiff Metropolitan University, Cardiff, Wales, UK.

 - Master in Tourism Management and Economics from Ca’ Foscari University in Venice (Italy).

-- First class honours degree in Preservation of Cultural Heritage from Universita’ degli Studi della Tuscia (Viterbo, Italy).
+- First class honors degree in Preservation of Cultural Heritage from Universita’ degli Studi della Tuscia (Viterbo, Italy).

 - Level 2 – Certificate in Teaching Exercise to Music from Fitness Wales.